endritNovaku/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

-# C - structures, typedef
+# C - Preprocessor

-A struct in the C programming language (and many derivatives) is a composite data type (or record) declaration that defines a physically grouped list of variables under one name in a block of memory, allowing the different variables to be accessed via a single pointer or by the struct declared name which returns the same address.
+The C Preprocessor is not a part of the compiler, but is a separate step in the compilation process.
+In simple terms, a C Preprocessor is just a text substitution tool and it instructs the compiler to do required pre-processing before the actual compilation.

 0-object_like_macro.h